Grand Strand events canceled or postponed over coronavirus fears

 • The Conway Police Department's citizens police academy, all community watch group meetings and the department's youth basketball program have been canceled.
 The city hopes to reschedule all activities at later date.

 • The Conway Council workshop at 4 p.m.
-Monday is canceled.
-The 5:30 p.m. meeting will still occur.
+Monday and 5:30 p.m. meeting are cancelled.

 (0) comments